|Rare Book & Manuscript Library|

 Single photocopies may be made for research purposes.
 The RBML maintains ownership of the physical material only.
 Copyright remains with the creator and his/her heirs.
 The responsibility to secure copyright permission rests with the patron.

-Identification of specific item; Date (if known); Chiu Chang-Wei correspondence; Box and Folder; Rare Book and Manuscript Library, Columbia University Library.
+Identification of specific item; Date (if known); Chiu Chung-Wei correspondence; Box and Folder; Rare Book and Manuscript Library, Columbia University Library.

 Li Zongren papers, Rare Book and Manuscript Library, Columbia University Library.
 Finding aid.